Paul Andrew Hutton

-Paul Andrew Hutton (born October 23, 1949) is an American cultural historian, author, documentary writer, and television personality.
-He is also Distinguished Professor of History at the University of New Mexico and the former executive director of Western History Association and past president of Western Writers of America.
+Paul Andrew Hutton is an American writer, and television personality.
+He is also a retired Distinguished Professor of History at the University of New Mexico and the former executive director of Western History Association and past president of Western Writers of America.
+He retired at the end of the spring semester of 2025.

 Career

 Research and literary works

 At the University of New Mexico, Hutton helped to gather information about George Armstrong Custer for the readers.
 The result of Hutton's research was The Custer Reader, a collection of essays, photographs, and fiction regarding Custer and his complex personality.
 Hutton's 1985 book Phil Sheridan and His Army received many awards for historical writing, including the Ray Allen Billington Award.
 Other books he has written include:

 He has written many other award-winning essays, scripts, and articles.
 He has done a great deal of work in television documentaries, and was a historical consultant for the films The Missing and "Cowboys and Aliens".
 Dr Hutton has appeared in, written or narrated over 150 television documentaries on CBS, NBC, PBS, Discover, Disney Channel, TBS, TNN, A&E, and the History Channel.
 Listed below are recent samples of his work.